ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/08-dijkstras-algorithm.md

 ## Dijkstra's shortest-path algorithm

 ::: TODO
+- Prio 2:
     - use the generic graph search algorithm
     - aka uniform-cost search
+- Prio 2: simplify code
 :::

 We will now present an algorithm to solve the